sbabic/swupdate/doc/source/swupdate.rst

 - Support for postinstall scripts.
 They run after updating the images.

-- Network installer using an embedded Webserver (Mongoose Server was choosen, in the last version under LUA license).
+- Network installer using an embedded Webserver (Mongoose Server was choosen, in the version under LUA license).
 A different Webserver can be used.

 - Can be configured to check for compatibility between software and hardware